Xingyu96/Interactive-Lab-Hub/Lab 4/README.md

 In fact, we attempted to make an example cardboard interface for our first idea, the **Smart Timer**, and ran into placement problems when trying place the Raspberry Pi with the Rotary Dial, with the two components knocking into each other.
 We had to flip the Raspberry Pi in order to make it work.
 This is despite having designed space for it in our sketches.
 We didn't find out about the placement problem until we tried to physically place the components together.

 **\*\*\*Pick one of these designs to prototype.\*\*\***

 ### Idea Selection

+We picked **Idea 1 - Smart Timer** to design for several reasons:

+- It involved a variety of sensors, so we think it will be a challenging but fun project to design and build
+  - `distance sensor`, `capacitive touch sensor`, `rotating dial`, `microphone`, `LED light`, `screen`
+- We think that it would be interesting to try to design a product that can be activated through multiple ways, by waving or by pressing a touch sensor
+- We wanted to combine some of the learnings we have accumulated since Lab 1 and Lab 2 to build a fun interactive device

 ### Part D